 - 20 leaves of Vietnamese coriander

-- Season the flank steak with salt and pepper and allow it to sit uncovered in the fridge, preferably overnight (optional).
+- Pat the flank steak dry and salt with salt and pepper.
+Allow it to sit uncovered in the fridge, preferably overnight (optional).
 Heat a grill, preferably with wood, until coals form.
 Grill the steak medium rare, then allow to rest in a warm place while you quickly cook the hash.

 - Heat the oil in a large 10inch or larger skillet.
-Brown the lobster mushrooms until golden for about 5 minutes on medium high, then add the zucchini and garlic clove.
+Brown the lobster mushrooms over medium high heat until golden brown for about 5 minutes on medium high, then add the zucchini and garlic clove.

 - Season the mixture to taste with salt, and cook for 2-3 minutes.
 When the zucchini is just tender and lightly browned, discard the garlic, add the tomatoes and corn and cook for 1 minute more, then turn off the heat.
 Double check the seasoning for salt and adjust as needed, then toss in the chives at the least minute and serve.